Michelle Kwan Net Worth

 After completion of her undergraduate degree, Kwan continued her education in international studies at Tufts University, where she graduated in 2011.

-One of the few areas in Michelle Kwan's life where success did not catch hold, was marriage.
-Kwan married Clay Pell, a White House national security expert, in a posh Providence, Rhode Island ceremony in 2013.
+In 2013 Michelle Kwan married Clay Pell, a White House national security expert, in a posh Providence, Rhode Island ceremony.
 Kwan called upon Vera Wang to outfit her for the occasion, where skating royalty such as Brian Boitano and Dorothy Hamill were in attendance.